The Transport Oka-Grauert Principle for Simple Surfaces: Matrix holomorphic integrating factors

 This is valid for all $h\in \mathcal{S}_\A^\infty(\partial_+SM,\C^n)$, the set of functions $h\in C^\infty(\partial_+SM,\C^n)$ for which the solution $h^\sharp$ to $(X+\A)h^\sharp = 0 $ with $h^\sharp\vert_{\partial_+SM} = h$ is smooth on all of $SM$ (cf.\,\cite[\textsection 5]{PSU15}, adding a matrix field is unproblematic).
 The first statement of the lemma is then the assertion that $(I_\A^{0,1})^*:\mathcal{S}_\A^\infty(\partial_+SM,\C^n)\rightarrow \Omega_0\oplus\Omega_1$ is onto.
 Indeed, if $f_0+f_1 = (I_\A^{0,1})^* h$, then $u=h^\sharp$ solves \eqref{lemA1}.

 This assertion, together with the tame estimates, is proved with help of the associated normal operator, which was shown to be elliptic in \cite{AiAs15}.
-More precisely, if we make the identification $\Omega_0\oplus \Omega_1 \cong C^\infty(M,\C^{2n})$, then
+More precisely, if we make the identification $\Omega_0\oplus \Omega_1 \cong C^\infty(M,\C^{2n})$ (which is possible after trivialising $SM$), then